Ashdod Desalination Plant, Ashdod, Israel

 Treated water will then be mixed with fresh potable water from the national water carrier system to improve the quality of water delivered to consumers.

 In July 2012, a $1.67m contract was signed between Amiad Water Systems and IVM to provide an Arkal Super Galaxy automatic disc filtration system (SpinKlin R) to protect the UF membranes at the Ashdod plant.
 Another $95m contract was signed by The Baran Group to build the desalination facility.

 Energy Recovery (ERI) was appointed to supply PX pressure exchanger energy recovery devices for the desalination plant.

 Fire extinguishing systems for the desalination plant were designed and installed by Paz Systems.
-The company supplied fire extinguishing pumps and water-based fire extinguishing systems, such as sprinklers, indoor fire protection cabinets and fire extinguishing hydrants with shut-off valves.
+The company supplied fire extinguishing pumps such as sprinklers, indoor fire protection cabinets, and fire extinguishing hydrants with shut-off valves.